JuravskiLiron/City-Pulse/README.md

 - **CityPulse.Api** – ASP.NET Core Web API project exposing the endpoints.

 ### Configuration
-Update the connection string in `backend/src/CityPulse.Api/appsettings.json` to point to your PostgreSQL database.
+Update the connection string in `backend/CityPulse.Api/appsettings.json` (and the development variant) to point to your PostgreSQL database.

 ### Building
 ```